ciscoheat/superforms-web/src/routes/flash-messages/+page.md

 Since it's common to redirect after a successful post, especially in backend interfaces, the `form.message` property isn't a general solution for displaying status messages.

 The sister library to Superforms is called [sveltekit-flash-message](https://github.com/ciscoheat/sveltekit-flash-message), a useful addon that handles temporary messages sent with redirects.
 Just follow the installation and configuration instructions at its repo.

-If you want to integrate the flash message more closely with a form, you can do that by importing it when calling `superForm`:
+Note that at least version 1.0 is required!

 ## Usage

+If you want to integrate the flash message more closely with a form, you can do that by importing its module when calling `superForm`:

 ```ts
 import * as flashModule from 'sveltekit-flash-message/client';